darkparrot95/Pi-Zero-Fluke-Tester-Case/README.md

 * Ensure proper alignment of ports before fully securing components
 * Use appropriate screws for Raspberry Pi mounting - It should accomadate the screws that come with the POE case combo mentioned in his parts list
 * Modify or sand slightly if your printer tolerances differ
+* Images of the prints are included in the repo
 ---

 ## Purpose